aiverify-foundation/aiverify-developer-tools/docs/plugins/widget/README.md

 # AI Verify Plugin

-This section contains documentations for widget and input block developers as well as the ai-verify-plugin tool.
+This section contains documentations for widget and input block developers as well as the aiverify-plugin tool.

 ## Documentation and References